Nashville Mayor Megan Barry admits affair with former head of security

 “I must hold myself to the highest standard of which the voters deserve to expect,” Barry said.
 “Please know that I’m disappointed in myself but also understand that I’m a human and that I made a mistake.”

-Her announcement followed the death of her only son, Max, last July after an overdose on a combination of drugs including opioids.
+Her announcement followed the death of her only son, Max, last July following an overdose from a combination of drugs, including opioids.

-When asked during an evening news conference if she ever considered resigning, Barry definitively said no.
+When asked during the news conference if she ever considered resigning, Barry definitively said no.

 "This is a very bad day and I'm going to have several more bad days.
 But this is not my worst day," Barry said.
 "And I will tell you that I know the difference between a mistake, and I made a serious mistake, but this is not a tragedy.
 This is a mistake."